Roy-SR-007/_HierBOSSS_/README.md

 ## Installation and Dependencies

-To get started with HierBOSSS, where the initial version (`HierBOSSS v1.0.0`) is programmed using the `R` software, clone the current GitHub repository and install the required dependencies:
+To get started with HierBOSSS, where it is programmed using the `R` software, install the required dependencies:

 * `listenv`
 * `dplyr`